MRMBRAND/MRMReactTest/README.md

 }
 ```

 Use `create-react-app` (https://github.com/facebook/create-react-app) as a simple skeleton for your project - this gives you a locally up-and-running React app within seconds.
+Copy the `products.js` file into your project.

 **Don't download/clone/fork this repo, just .zip and return folder that's created using `create-react-app` (without node_modules...)**